cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ---
 # Introduction

 This document provides prescriptive guidance for deploying the Predictive AIOps Workshop infrastructure.
 The overall Predictive AIOps Workshop Architecture consists of several AWS EC2 servers conforming to a typical N-Tier web application, complete with a Load Generator and Chaos Simulator.
 The core application is the Spring Pet Clinic which is based on Java Spring Boot and requires the use of a Database for persistence.

 ![Workshop Architecture](workshop-architecture.png)

 # Prerequisites

-Following is a list of prerequisite tools and accesses needed to perform a full Predictive AIOps Workshop installation.This document provides prescriptive guidance for using installing the Predictive AIOps Workshop:
+This document assumes a basic level of competency and familiarity with the tools listed as prerequisites.
+See the Appendix section for some basic guidance of the use of these tools.
+Following is a list of prerequisite tools and accesses needed to perform a full Predictive AIOps Workshop installation:

 * Access to an AWS Account with full admin privileges
 * AWS CLI
 * Bash Terminal Access (e.g., WSL for Windows, MacOS Terminal or another Linux)
-* Terraform (e.g., Terraform v0.12.31)
+* Terraform v0.12.31
-* Ansible (e.g., v4.5.0)
+* Ansible v4.5.0

 # Deploy your NOW Instance